huelemeier/travel-distance/README.md

 ![distance estimation with walker on the estimation line](https://user-images.githubusercontent.com/69513270/182351519-199879d5-9e5f-4dc4-bfdb-97191539c257.png)

 Depending on travel distance and velocity, a trial lasts between 5 and 28 seconds.
 To avoid fatigue effects we divide the experiment into four sessions on two days.
 So when entering the session number, make sure to choose a number between 1 and 4.
 Trials are blocked according to the ground type (gravel vs stripes).
 We assigned participants alternatingly to start their session with either the gravel or stripes ground type.

+# Analysis
+## Technical Set-up
+The analysis includes descriptive and statistical analysis in R, and computational modeling in Python.

+## Leaky path fit
+According to the model (Lappe et al., 2007), two parameters influence the instantaneous change of distance: the leak factor α and the gain factor k.
+The leak rate descends, whereas the gain factor increases the integrated distance value over the length of motion.
+In the present way to ask participants to gauge their traveled distance ("adjust-to-target"), the gain factor k gradually increments the distance from the origin.
+The leakage increases proportionally to the current distance from the origin by the leak rate α.
+Hence, longer distances lead to more decrease in the current distance from the origin such that the extent of underestimation increases.
+The python script now fits the model to the data and calculates α and k.